Overview

 Every Channel and Campaign comes with key outcome Metrics such as Budget, Spend, Cost per lead, Pipeline, and Booking ROI.

-You can drill down into each campaign to see the various cross-funnel metrics and insights, such as the Generated volume, $ Value, Stage-to-Stage Conversion, Stage-to-Stage Velocity, Number of activities performed before converting to the next stage, what those Top Activities are, How many Leads and Opportunities are currently active, and what their Actual/Predicted Pipeline Value is
+You can dig deeper into each campaign to see the various cross-funnel metrics and insights, such as the Generated volume, $ Value, Stage-to-Stage Conversion, Stage-to-Stage Velocity, Number of activities performed before converting to the next stage, what those Top Activities are, How many Leads and Opportunities are currently active, and what their Actual/Predicted Pipeline Value is.
+You can choose the columns you want to see in this tabular view, as well as the Funnel Stages and States, and the Cross-funnel metrics.

 You can also decide to view the insights from a first-touch campaign vs Last last-touch campaign point of view.